Cloud-CV/IDE/docs/source/supported_layers.md

 # Layers supported in Caffe, Keras, and Tensorflow
-Below is are table showing which layers are supported by Caffe, Keras, and Tensorflow:
+Below are tables showing which layers are supported by Caffe, Keras, and Tensorflow:
  ### Core Layers
 | Layer                     | Caffe         | Keras        | Tensorflow  |
 | :-----------------------: | :-----------: | :----------: | :---------: |